Yamaha’s Ténéré travel bikes

 Pulling away, who can resist the instantaneous grunt of that CP2 engine, characterised by its 270-° crank timing, (left; more here).
-In the modern era it was first used on Yamaha’s TDM900 but has now become almost ubiquitous on big parallel twins.
+In the modern era 270 was first used on Yamaha’s TDM900 but has now become almost ubiquitous on big parallel twins.
 It’s one of my all-time favourite motors, harking back to my XS650 or of course, your favourite 90-° V-twin, whose firing pulse is replicated by a 270-° P-twin crank, but in a much more compact engine.
 Thanks to revised injection mapping and a new pipe and air box, the XT7’s added low-down torque was noticeable right away and might even have been described as snatchy.
 The radiator is a little different, too.

 According to Yamaha specs, the XT700’s 72hp at 9000 rpm is 5% less than the three CP2-engined road bikes, but it has the same 68Nm of torque at 6500rpm.
 I imagine the XT’s long, rally-style pipe (right) helps deliver that low-down torque, compared to the stumpy XSR/MT-07 silencers (inset).

 The way my clutch was adjusted, initially, the unfamiliar bike was a bit of a handful in the slower sections – or maybe it was just a little snatchy at low rpm.
 This wasn’t helped by the tall first gear and shallow-blocked Pirelli Scorpion Rally do-it-all tyres on the flattened dry grass with all the grip of old lino.